 - Faster service: With a self service kiosk, there’s no need for a customer to speak their order and have it repeated back to them.
 Nor is there a need to hand over payment (or wait for change).
 With just a few taps and a swipe of a card (or other form of self-payment), the order is placed so the next customer can step up and do the same.

 - Higher tickets: An interactive menu allows customers to add items other than just shakes or fries.
 They can customize their meal however they’d like.
 This, in turn, boosts ticket sizes, with one study showing a margin increase of up to 20 percent.
 Additionally, artificial intelligent systems can be integrated to upsell items based on things like weather (cold day, hot coffee!), and even create dynamic pricing based on rush and slow times.

 - Contactless ordering: The pandemic has trained restaurants and customers alike to look for ways to reduce human-to-human contact.
-A self-ordering kiosk can remove one vector of transmission between workers and customers.
+A self service kiosk can remove one vector of transmission between workers and customers.

 In addition to kiosks, there is also a movement in restaurants to enable mobile ordering and payment.
 As all of these solutions come to market, it’s important to think of kiosks and mobile ordering as a “both/and” and not an “either/or.”
 Mobile ordering and kiosks both have their strengths and can be combined to exist in the same retail space.

 Because of their ubiquity, mobile apps are a great way to engage with customers.
 Almost everyone with a smartphone carries it around with them everywhere.
 Phones also act as payment mechanisms and can become vehicles for customer loyalty programs, offering up personalized recommendations and promotions.
 But mobile apps do add a layer of friction by forcing the customer to download and install an app and set up an account.